MatthewPeterKelly/numerical-methods-in-python/README.md

 # numerical-methods-in-python
-A set of standard numerical methods, coded in python, and written in a tutorial style
+This project contains a set of standard numerical methods that I have implemented in python.
+The source-code for this project is intended to be read as a tutorial.

+## installation:
+From this directory:
+`$pip install .`